Attention: scam alert! If any company asks for money or personal information on behalf of LITSLINK, do not hesitate to contact us directly.

 Notable Features of React.js

-React is a popular choice for web projects due to its mild learning curve, relatively fast development and notable performance, which allows building web applications of various scope and complexity.
+React is a popular choice for web projects due to its mild learning curve, relatively fast development, and notable performance.
+This allows for web application development of various scope and complexity.
+Notably, about 15% of the top 1 million websites with the highest traffic, use React.

 • Optimized Performance